forcedotcom/devops-center-extension-examples/docs/PreApprovalValidators.md

 ```

 As the names imply, if the context Work Item passes the validation, return the results of calling `pass()`, otherwise return the results of calling `fail()`.
+If your validation fails the work item, you may return Rich Text Format in the message body and it will be displayed when the DevOps Center user shows the popover.

 ### Custom Metadata